 While this year has been like no other, still there are stories from alumni, just like you, who are doing powerful work through the course of their professional careers as a result of their transformative educational experiences at CIIS.
 You are a part of this unique place that has profoundly shaped and inspired meaningful avocation in therapeutic practices, healthcare, ecology, cultural understanding, social justice and spirituality.
 This revolutionary influence throughout your careers in our community shapes—and heals—our world by redefining what it means to be human in a rapidly changing world, both individually and collectively!

 Our intention is to add value to your experience as an alumnus of CIIS.
-In partnership with departments across CIIS, like the Office of Diversity and Inclusion, we feature new alumni voices.
+In partnership with departments across CIIS, like the Division of Diversity, Equity, and Inclusion, we feature new alumni voices.
 We put you in touch with alumni programming designed to provide quality support to you in finding new opportunities to meet your professional goals.
-You can keep your professional skills current by discounted attendance in one of our certificate programs, including Psychedelic Therapies, Sex Therapy, and Intersectionality & Equity in Therapeutic Practices Certificate (IETPC).
+You can keep your professional skills current by discounted attendance in one of our certificate programs, including Psychedelic Therapies and Sex Therapy.

 • Attend more than 120 workshops, talks, and performances annually hosted by the outstanding faculty and alumni presenters at CIIS